kvark/scene-rs/README.md

 * having a Blender exporter into the scene format
 * ability to load a scene and render it
 * playing animations (skeletal at the very least)
-* sorting and cull draw calls
+* sorting and culling draw calls